 Because of this promise, we should look upon our suffering with eyes of faith.
 To do this we must be Spirit-filled.
 The believer enslaved to his or her flesh cannot do that.
 However, for the believer who is working out his or her salvation with fear and trembling, by His grace are able to respond to suffering the same way Jesus did.

-Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
-And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.
-(James 1:2-4 ESV)
+2 Consider it all joy, my brethren, when you encounter various trials, 3 knowing that the testing of your faith produces endurance.
+4 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing.
+James 1:2-4 (NASB)

 The Greek word James used in v2 for “trials” means “trouble” or “something that breaks the pattern for peace, comfort, joy, and happiness in one’s life.”
 In it’s verb form it means “to put someone or something to the test.”
 The purpose of doing that would be to discover a person’s nature or character or a thing’s quality.
 As we have seen, God does allow these trials in our lives to try us.
 Why?
 God, to prove and increase the strength and quality of our faith and to demonstrate that to us as well as to others, designs and carries out these tests.
 All of our trials become tests of faith designed to strengthen.
 However, we sometimes make wrong choices during tests and trials that results in them becoming a temptation to evil.
 (James 1:13-15)